mesonbuild/meson/docs/markdown/Dependencies.md

 whether the actual dependency was found or not.
 Meson will ignore non-found dependencies.

-Meson also allows to get variables that are defined in the `pkg-config` file.
+Meson also allows one to get variables that are defined in a `pkg-config` file.
 This can be done by using the [[dep.get_pkgconfig_variable]] function.